Future Teachers (Certification)

 Information for Teachers

-The State Board for Educator Certification’s (SBEC) website provides information about How to Become a Teacher in Texas and the State Exams.
+The Texas Education Agency (TEA) website provides information about How to Become a Teacher in Texas and the State Exams.
 When viewing this website, one should note that there are additional requirements for teachers of deaf students and ASL teachers in that they must pass the TASC or the TASC-ASL, respectively.
-You may also want to review the document below on why to become a teacher.
+You may also want to review the document below on "Why to become a teacher."

 CERTIFICATIONTo become a certified teacher in Texas, a person must hold a minimum of a bachelor’s degree and complete an educator preparation program or an alternative certification program in Texas.

 Texas School for the Deaf requires teachers to obtain content certification and EITHER the Deaf Hard of Hearing Certification or the Special Education Certification.

 If you have completed an program outside of Texas but do not have certification in that state, then you will need to 1) complete your certification from that state, OR 2) enroll in an approved Texas educator preparation/alternative certification program to obtain your certification in Texas.

 If you currently possess certification in another state but not in Texas, you will need to apply for an out-of-state review of credentials.
 You may also qualify for an exemption to testing in Texas.
 Click here for more information on the testing exemption for out of state certifications.
 TEA will then determine which if any exams you will need to take in Texas to obtain your Texas Standard Teaching Certifications.